Supported PV types

 CloudCasa also offers backup and restore support for block mode PVs (i.e. those with volumeMode set to “Block”).
 From the user’s perspective, everything should work the same as for PVs with volume mode Filesystem.

-If you require support for a different type of PV or have questions about PV support, contact CloudCasa support.
+If you require support for an unsupported type of PV or have questions about PV support, contact CloudCasa support.